just-dandi/dandi/mvc-hal/README.md

-The `@ResourceId()` decorator on the resource model must correspond with a `@ResourceAccessor()` decorator, which is applied to the controller method used to get that resource, and a `@ResourceId()` decorator on the parameter specifying the model's ID:
+The `@ResourceId()` decorator on the resource model must correspond with a `@ResourceAccessor()` decorator, which is applied to the controller method used to get that resource, and a `@AccessorResourceId()` decorator on the parameter specifying the source for model's ID:

 ```typescript
 @Controller('/list')